-Two manufactures are now offering glass additive for 3D printing materials.
-DSM Additive Manufacturing a Dutch company and Rize an American 3D printer company are among the first to offer this new form of Glass Fiber material.
-While glass fiber has been offered by other companies for some time now, this material is considered to be much more durable, lighter, heat resistant and stronger.
+Two manufacturers are now offering glass additives for 3D printing materials.
+DSM Additive Manufacturing, a Dutch company, and Rize, an American 3D printer company, are among the first to offer this new form of glass fiber material.
+While glass fibre has been offered by other companies for some time now, this material is considered to be much more durable, lighter, heat-resistant, and stronger.

-These two companies both intend their materials to be used in large context 3D printing in the auto industry.
+These two companies both intend their materials to be used in large-scale 3D printing in the auto industry.
 Rize even carries the UL GreenGuard Certification for not releasing emissions during extrusion.
 Rize is perfect for indoor 3D modeling operations.

 Why Do You Care?